Customs and VAT: find the differences

 3. Value

-As a final step, the customs authorities want to know how much import duty they can levy.
+As a final step, customs naturally wants to know how much import duty they can levy.
 To do this, the value of the imported products must be determined.
 This is not always the price that was paid for the goods or that appears on the supplier's invoice.

-To determine customs value you have to follow a number of rules.
-These are somewhat similar to the rules that apply when determining the arms-length value for Transfer Pricing.
+Determining customs value follows a number of rules.
+These are somewhat similar to the rules that apply when determining arms-length value in Transfer Pricing.

 The starting point is the price paid by the importer to the supplier, including all costs of insurance, transport, etc. up to the moment of importation.
 Customs also looks at the agreed delivery conditions, such as the Incoterms used.
 These determine who pays for the costs of insurance and transport, the supplier or the buyer.